CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/data/nonquerycommand.md

 #### Multiple SQL Commands (Oracle Only)

-To execute multiple commands in the Commands property, as Oracle uses PL/SQL, you must use the block statement syntax, otherwise an OracleException will be thrown.
-See [OracleBlockStatement][] for more.
+For Oracle you must use [block statement syntax][OracleBlockStatement] to execute multiple commands, otherwise a [CommandException][CommandExceptionRuntime] will be thrown.

 ## See Also